juliotrigo/sqlalchemy-filters/README.rst

 There are some other Makefile targets that can be used to run the tests:

+There are other Makefile targets to run the tests, but extra dependencies will have to be installed:

 .. code-block:: shell

+    $ pip install -U --editable ".[dev,mysql,postgresql]"
     $ # using default settings
     $ make test
     $ make coverage